Practice Areas & Notable Cases

 In 2005 in the California Supreme Court, reversed the defendant’s murder conviction in People v.
 Garcia, leading to his acquittal on retrial.

 Trial Court Representation

 In 2018 in United States v.
 Len Turner, defended at trial a businessman charged in the Northern District of California with a conspiracy to defraud the United States based on an FBI sting operation, resulting in a hung jury and mistrial.

-Also in 2018 in the Eastern District of California, lead a multi-week evidentiary hearing on a section 2255 motion to set aside Hamid Hayat’s 2006 terrorism-related convictions, resulting in a magistrate judge's recommendation that the convictions be vacated.
+Also in 2018 in the Eastern District of California, led a multi-week evidentiary hearing on a section 2255 motion to set aside Hamid Hayat’s 2006 terrorism-related convictions, resulting in a recent district court judgment vacating those convictions.